aws/amazon-ecs-service-connect-agent/README.md

         rm source Dockerfile
 ```

-Place these two files in a single directory within the agent directory and issue the `make docker-build` command.
+Use these two example files above, the Dockerfile.agent and Makefile, and place them in a single directory within the agent directory and issue the `make docker-build` command.
 The resulting `ecs-service-connect:latest` can be used in ECS Service Connect or App Mesh as a sidecar.

 ## Advanced Usage